elsayed-lab/utr_analysis/README.md

 #### Spliced leader analysis

-Generate a table containing the location of primary and alternative splice acceptor sites for each gene (and condition/sample) along with the usage frequency for acceptor sites.
+Generate a table containing the location of primary and alternative trans-splicing acceptor sites for each gene (and condition/sample) along with the usage frequency for acceptor sites.

-#### Poly-adenylation analysis

-### Basic process
+The basic steps followed are:

 1. Given SL sequence, find all paired reads containing >= n bases of the SL sequence (current default n=10).